Back to give you what i have learned throughtout the experience and hopefully this will help you out.

 As someone else mentioned in one of the other posts, do more CATS or tests on computer to get used to prepare yourself for the actual test.
 I made the mistake of doing alot of paper based tests and when put in front of computer, I kept getting distracted.

-I used OC11, Princeton review
+I used OC11, Princeton review and Kaplan

 test for my preparation.
 I found Kaplan